devspace-sh/devspace/docs/website/versioned_docs/version-v4.0.0/cli/configuration/custom-commands.md

 ---
-title: Shared Commands
+title: Custom Commands
-sidebar_label: Shared Commands
+sidebar_label: Custom Commands
-id: version-v4.0.0-shared-commands
+id: version-v4.0.0-custom-commands
-original_id: shared-commands
+original_id: custom-commands
 ---

-**Shared commands let you make rather complex commands easy to run for everyone on your team.**
+**Custom commands let you make rather complex commands easy to run for everyone on your team.**

-The idea of shared commands is that the more experienced developers on your team define a set of useful commands and store them in the `devspace.yaml`, commit and push this config to the code repository via git and then, let other team mates run them without having to remember all the details or having to read through endless pages of internal workflow documentation.
+The idea of custom commands is that the more experienced developers on your team define a set of useful commands and store them in the `devspace.yaml`, commit and push this config to the code repository via git and then, let other team mates run them without having to remember all the details or having to read through endless pages of internal workflow documentation.

 ## Workflow
 The `commands` section in the `devspace.yaml` allows you to define commands that can be shared with other team mates.
 After adding a command and giving it a name (serving as an alias for the command), developers can run the command using: